lynndylanhurley/ng-token-auth/README.md

 ![password reset flow](https://github.com/lynndylanhurley/ng-token-auth/raw/master/test/app/images/flow/password-reset-flow.jpg)

 When the user visits the link contained in the resulting email, they will be authenticated for a single session.
 An event will be broadcast that can be used to prompt the user to update their password.
-See the [`auth:password-reset-prompt`](#events) event for details.
+See the [`auth:password-reset-confirm-success`](#events) event for details.

 ## About token management